 THE ALL-BUT-DISSERTATION SURVIVAL GUIDE(tm)

-We round out this issue with Words of Wisdom & an
+We round it out with Words of Wisdom and an

 Dear ABD Survival Guide Reader,